ysyk2021/how-to-promote-workplace-health-and-safety-for-enhanced-well-being-and-performance/src/chapter-5-3.md

-# Using Wellness Programs and Stress Management Techniques

-## Introduction

 Wellness programs and stress management techniques play a crucial role in promoting workplace health and safety while enhancing employee well-being and performance.
 In this chapter, we will explore the importance of implementing wellness programs and stress management techniques and provide practical strategies for their successful implementation.